dylang/node-rss/readme.md

  readers use this to determin the sort order.
 Some readers will also use it to determin if the content should be presented as unread.

+Besides this fields, you can add more.
+These will be included on each item after the fields above.

 ### Methods

  * _item(item_options)_ - add an rss item, article, entry etc.
  * _xml([indent])_ - return the xml.
 If you pass in true it will use four spaces for indenting.
 If you prefer tabs use \t instead of true.
+ + _xmlAddAttr(attrKey,_attrValue)_ Add an XML RSS Header value.

 ## Notes
  * You do not need to escape anything.
 This module will escape characters when necessary.